woutervanranst/Arius/README.md

 ## Key design objectives

-* Local file structure (files/folders) by creating 'sparse' placeholders
+- Local file structure (files/folders) by creating 'sparse' placeholders
-* Files, folders & filenames are encrypted clientside
+- Files, folders & filenames are encrypted clientside
-* The local filestructure is _not_ reflected in the archive structure (ie it is obfuscated)
+- The local filestructure is _not_ reflected in the archive structure (ie it is obfuscated)
-* Changes in the local file _structure_ do not cause a reshuffle in the archive (which doesn't sit well with Archive storage)
+- Changes in the local file _structure_ do not cause a reshuffle in the archive (which doesn't sit well with Archive storage)
-* Never delete files on remote
+- Never delete files on remote
-* Point in time restore (FUTURE)
+- Point in time restore (FUTURE)
-* No central store to avoid a single point of failure
+- No central store to avoid a single point of failure
-* File level deduplication, optionally variable block size (rolling hash Rabin-Karp) deduplication
+- File level deduplication, optionally variable block size (rolling hash Rabin-Karp) deduplication
-* Leverage common tools, to allow restores even when this project would become deprecated
+- Leverage common tools, to allow restores even when this project would become deprecated

 ## Usage

 ### Archive to blob storage

 #### CLI

-General usage:

 ```
 arius archive